kshaffer/cognition/quiz4.md

 9. Find a song/piece of music that contains an example of closure where at least three different musical parameters (pitch height, rhythmic activity, dynamics/volume, instrumentation, etc.) decrease in intensity.
 Provide the artist, title, a link (Spotify preferable, YouTube is okay) and the timing of the moment of closure.

 10. Find a song/piece of music with an example of what musicians call a "compound melody": a single voice or instrument that is alternating between notes that belong to two different streams.
+Provide the artist, title, a link (Spotify preferable, YouTube is okay) and the timing of the moment of compound melody.
 (See Snyder, p.
-144, for a discussion of streams, and be sure to make use of the forum/Twitter for this one.)
+144, for a discussion of streams, and be sure to make use of the forum/Twitter for this one.
+I recommend looking into solo violin music (like the Bach Partitas), fiddle music, or bagpipe music.)
 ## Learning objectives

 This quiz is directed towards the following student goals: